veler/clipboardzanager/README.md

 * .Net 4.6
 * Visual Studio 2017 with ``Windows development`` and ``Visual Studio extension development toolset``
 * ``AutoRunCustomTool`` extension (that you can find in repository/Tools/AutoRunCustomTool.vsix)
+* ``DesktopBridgeDebuggingProject`` extension (that you can find in repository/Tools/DesktopBridgeDebuggingProject.vsix)

 ### For Android